 - An indoor flammable storage cabinet can be used for outdoor storage as long as the cabinet provides adequate protection against the weather, corrosion and traffic damage.

-Flammable liquids have the ability to easily ignite and cause intense fires and explosions.
-To prevent these dangerous events from occurring, it is important to ensure that flammable storage cabinets are always isolated from potential ignition sources.
+To prevent these incidences from occurring, it’s important to ensure that flammable storage cabinets are always isolated from potential ignition sources.

 - All flammable storage cabinets shall be isolated from all ignition sources within the workplace by at least 3m (measured laterally).

-To ensure the maximum safety in the workplace, it’s important to use flammable storage cabinets in such a way that it doesn’t impede greater risks to the people, property and the environment of your workplace.
-In all flammable storage cabinets:
+To ensure the maximum safety in the workplace, it’s important to use your cabinet in such a way that it doesn’t impede greater risks to your organisation.

 - Only one drum with a 60L capacity shall be keep in a horizontal decanting position at any one time.